TriplyDB/Documentation/docs/triply-client-js/index.md

 ### What to do when the following error appears?

-#### Why must I set environment variable `TRIPLY_API_TOKEN`?

-It is common for scripts to be shared with others and/or get published online using services like Github and Gitlab.
-Since the API token is private, it must never be used in the TypeScript script file directly.

 #### Error: Unauthorized

 This error appears whenever an operation is performed for which the